shermp/kobo-rclone/README.md

 ### Obtaining rclone
 Rclone is available as an ARM binary.
 Visit the download page https://rclone.org/downloads/ and download the Linux, ARM 32-bit distribution from the table.

-### Obtaining fbink
-Fbink is a small utility by NiLuJe to display stuff to the screen of a Kobo.
-You can download it from http://svn.ak-team.com/svn/Configs/trunk/Kindle/Kobo_Hacks/USBNetwork/src/usbnet/bin/fbink

 ### Installing on Kobo
 Currently, telnet or SSH access to a Kobo device is almost mandatory.